Ainsdale: Recreation and sports

 Sport in Ainsdale is represented in various streams such as football, cricket, bowls, pool and chess.
 The village is also the home of the famous Southport and Ainsdale Golf Club.

 The football section of Ainsdale Sports and Social Club namely Southport & Ainsdale Amateurs FC host teams from Under 6 up to Under 18 and Open Age Teams.
 The senior first team play in the Premier Division of the Mid Lancashire League.
 Ainsdale Cricket Club play in the successful Liverpool Competition.
-The club also has three All weather 3G pitches as part of its set up.
+The club also has three All weather 3G pitches as part of its setup.

 Ainsdale is also home to Hillside Lawn Tennis Club who play in the Southport Tennis League.

 Every year at the start of July, Ainsdale Horticultural Society hold a village show.
 This popular local event showcases local growers produce in an horticultural competition and hosts many other events by local people.

 Ainsdale beach is designated by Sefton Council as a kite beach where kitesurfing and land-based kite traction activities are allowed.

 The Sefton coastal path, the Trans Pennine Trail and the King Charles III England Coast Path all pass through Ainsdale.
 A number of waymarked nature trails are also accessible from the town.
 These trails allow access to the Ainsdale Sand Dunes, designated as one of the national nature reserves in England.
 This nature reserve also comprises part of a Ramsar site.

 The publisher Café Royal Books is based in the area.